US, India and Japan begin naval exercises, as China looks on

 That sense of openness will likely strike a chord in Beijing.
 The Bay of Bengal, where the exercise is taking place, is a strategically important waterway to China.

-"The Chinese depend fundamentally on the Strait of Malacca for their commerce, trade, export and access to oil in the Middle East," Xavier said.
+"The Chinese depend fundamentally on the Strait of Malacca (the main shipping channel connecting the Indian Ocean and the Pacific Ocean) for their commerce, trade, export and access to oil in the Middle East," Xavier said.

 "If they're choked, if they're not allowed to use that sea line of communication, if the Indians and Japanese start pushing for control of that, the Chinese will have to look at alternate routes, and that's what they're doing, with the whole belt and road initiative."